Limit laws for rational continued fractions and value distribution of quantum modular forms: Meromorphic continuation

 \begin{lemma} For some constants~$\delta, \tau_1, C>0$, whenever~$\sigma \geq 2-\delta$, $\vt\in\R^d$ with~$\nvt\leq 1$, and~$\abs{\tau}\geq \tau_1$, the operator~$\Pi_{s,\vt}$ acting on~$\Hol^\kappa$ has spectral radius~$\srd(\Pi_{s,\vt})<1$, and

 \end{lemma}

-For large values of~$\tau$, we adapt the arguments of Dolgopyat and Baladi-Vallée with two modifications: we work with Hölder-continuous functions, rather than~$\CC^1$, and the cost function is not assumed to be constant on each interval of the partition.
+For unbounded values of~$\tau$, perturbation theory is not effective, instead we adapt the arguments of Dolgopyat~\cite{Dolgopyat1998} and Baladi-Vallée~\cite{BaladiVallee2005}, which exploit the cancellation due to the varying argument of~$|h'|^{i\tau}$.
+Compared with Baladi-Vallée's setup, we make two modifications: we work with Hölder-continuous functions, rather than~$\CC^1$, and the cost function is not assumed to be constant on each interval of the partition.